Fincer/dxvk-wine-autobuilder/README.md

-# Wine/Wine Staging + DXVK package builder & auto-installer
+# Wine/Wine Staging + DXVK & D9VK package builder & auto-installer

 ![](https://i.imgur.com/5WCPioZ.png)

-Boost up your Wine experience with a taste of DXVK and automate installation of [DXVK](https://github.com/doitsujin/dxvk) + [Wine](https://www.winehq.org/)/[Wine Staging](https://github.com/wine-staging/wine-staging/) on Debian/Ubuntu/Mint/Arch Linux/Manjaro.
-Additionally, update your GPU drivers + PlayonLinux wineprefixes to use the latest Wine & DXVK combination available.
+Boost up your Wine experience with a taste of DXVK + D9VK and automate installation of [DXVK](https://github.com/doitsujin/dxvk), [D9VK](https://github.com/Joshua-Ashton/d9vk) + [Wine](https://www.winehq.org/)/[Wine Staging](https://github.com/wine-staging/wine-staging/) on Debian/Ubuntu/Mint/Arch Linux/Manjaro.
+Additionally, update your GPU drivers + PlayonLinux wineprefixes to use the latest Wine & DXVK + D9VK combination available.

 ## About

-One-click solution for accessing bleeding-edge Wine/Wine Staging & DXVK packages _system-widely_ on Debian/Ubuntu/Mint and on Arch Linux/Manjaro.
-Alternatively, you can pick any version of Wine/Wine Staging & DXVK to be used.
+One-click solution for accessing bleeding-edge Wine/Wine Staging, DXVK & D9VK packages _system-widely_ on Debian/Ubuntu/Mint and on Arch Linux/Manjaro.
+Alternatively, you can pick any version of Wine/Wine Staging, DXVK & D9VK to be used.

 ![](https://i.imgur.com/Tqqi7pm.png)

 _Wine Staging 3.20, DXVK and winetricks on Debian 9.
-Normally, winetricks & DXVK are not available, and Wine is set to very old version 1.8.7 on Debian - leaving all the sweet candies out.
+Normally, no winetricks, DXVK or D9VK are available, and Wine is set to very old version 1.8.7 on Debian - leaving all the sweet candies out.
 Not anymore - let's end this misery and give user finally a choice._

 ## Motivation

-**Accessibility, lower the barrier.** Help people to get their hands on the latest (bleeding-edge) Wine/Wine Staging & DXVK software on major Linux distribution platforms without hassle or headaches.
+**Accessibility, lower the barrier.** Help people to get their hands on the latest (bleeding-edge) Wine/Wine Staging, DXVK & D9VK software on major Linux distribution platforms without hassle or headaches.

-There is not an easy way to auto-install the latest Wine/Wine Staging & DXVK, especially on Debian/Ubuntu/Mint.
-The newest Wine/Wine Staging is not easily accessible on Debian-based Linux distributions, and DXVK is practically bundled to Lutris or Steam gaming platform as a form of Proton.
-However, not all Windows programs, like MS Office or Adobe Photoshop, could run under Linux Steam client: Many Windows programs actually rely on system-wide Wine installation which is why system-wide Wine/Wine Staging & DXVK auto-installation this script offers becomes quite handy.
+There is not an easy way to auto-install the latest Wine/Wine Staging, DXVK & D9VK, especially on Debian/Ubuntu/Mint.
+The newest Wine/Wine Staging is not easily accessible on Debian-based Linux distributions, and DXVK/D9VK is practically bundled to Lutris or Steam gaming platform as a form of Proton.
+However, not all Windows programs, like MS Office or Adobe Photoshop, could run under Linux Steam client: Many Windows programs actually rely on system-wide Wine installation which is why system-wide Wine/Wine Staging, DXVK & D9VK auto-installation this script offers becomes quite handy.

 The solution provided here _is independent from Steam client or any other Wine management platform_.
-The latest Wine/Wine Staging & DXVK bundle will be accessible system-widely, not just via Steam, Lutris or PlayOnLinux.
+The latest Wine/Wine Staging, DXVK & D9VK bundle will be accessible system-widely, not just via Steam, Lutris or PlayOnLinux.
 Provided PlayOnLinux prefix update is optional, as well.

 ----------------

 ## Adapt system-wide Wine/DXVK to your Steam Windows games

-If you want to easily use Wine/Wine Staging and DXVK with your Steam Windows games on Linux, you may want to check out my helper script [steam-launchoptions](https://github.com/Fincer/steam-launchoptions).
+If you want to easily use Wine/Wine Staging and DXVK + D9VK with your Steam Windows games on Linux, you may want to check out my helper script [steam-launchoptions](https://github.com/Fincer/steam-launchoptions).

 With the helper script, you can set launch options for a single game/selected group of games/all games you have on your Steam account.
 You can customize the launch options for both Windows and Linux games and clean all existing launch options, too.